MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 ## Requirements

 In order to use this library you will need an Azure account with the ability to create a storage container and to host an [azure functions](https://azure.microsoft.com/en-us/services/functions/) application.

+## Roadmap

+The current version allows the storing and projection of event stream backed entities in either AppendBlob or (recomended) Azure Tables storage.
+This includes the concurrency protection that is needed to do this safely in a many-writers, many-readers scenario.

+The next step will be to introduce notificiations - effectively a change feed - that are raised whenerve a new entity is created or when a new event is appended to the event stream of an existing entity.
+This will be done via [event grid](https://azure.microsoft.com/en-us/services/event-grid/) to allow massive scale assembly of these event sourcing backed entities into an ecosystem.